-Life & Habitability
+Origins & Evolution of Life & Habitability

 The evolution of the Earth’s interior below our feet and the tectonic mode strongly impact the redox gradients and the composition of the atmosphere and the crust.
 The evolution of planet interiors and tectonics, therefore, impact the evolution of life and climate.
 On the other hand, life and climate impact mantle convection and plate tectonics through the water cycle and rheological modifications of the crust.
 My major goal is to unite geodynamics with biogeochemistry on land and in oceans in order to fully understand life and climate as a planetary global geophysical phenomenon.
 A beautiful part of this research is the close link between global and local geophysical modeling and Deep time observations on Earth – of geologic, paleontological, geochemical, and also phylogenetic nature – as well as the connection to planet habitability across the solar system and on exoplanets.

 - Observations of the innermost TRAPPIST-1 planets rule out atmospheres largely dominated by cloud-free hydrogen, further supporting the terrestrial and potentially habitable nature of the TRAPPIST-1 planets (De Wit et al., 2018)

 - Combined UV observations, as well as geophysical and atmospheric modeling of outgassing and atmospheric erosion for the TRAPPIST-1 planets suggest that the outer and more massive planets are most likely to still contain greater amounts of liquid water today (Bourrier et al., 2017).